everythingshyam/java-notes-and-programs/README.md

 # Java Notes and Programs

-This repo has all my notes of Java Programming, OOPS and DSA as well as all the programs I've written while learning Java.
+This repo has(will soon have😅) all my notes on Java Programming, OOPS and DSA as well as all the programs I've written while learning Java.